tedtieken/django-asset-convoy/README.md

 You get automatic static asset management best practices for about five minutes of one-time configuration.

-NB: convoy's post processing makes the collectstatic command take about twice as long to run.
-If you have a lot of unchanged static assets, this can make pushing small changes to Heroku somewhat painful -- ```heroku config:set DISABLE_COLLECTSTATIC=1``` may come in handy if that is the case.
+NB: convoy's post processing makes the collectstatic command take 2-3x longer to to run.
+This can make pushing small changes to Heroku somewhat painful, or even lead to compilation timeouts -- ```heroku config:set DISABLE_COLLECTSTATIC=1``` along with ```heroku run python manage.py collectstatic --noinput``` may come in handy if that is the case.

 Speed:
 ---------
 With convoy, your pages load faster.
 Sometimes a lot faster.

 In initial tests with heroku and s3, using ```convoy``` and ```carpool``` sped up DocumentReady times from ~1500 milliseconds average to 546 milliseconds average.
-(Google's homepage by hit DocumentReady in 341ms average).
+(Google's homepage at the time of the test hit DocumentReady in 341ms average).
 Method: Middle 8 of 10 page loads measured without caching by chrome devtools.
 GTmetrix performance reports went from 91%/78% to 99%/98%.

 More tests pending.